Heaven Sent (Doctor Who)

+"Heaven Sent" received universal acclaim, with praise for Capaldi's performance, Moffat's script, and Talalay's direction.
+Many labelled the episode the strongest of the ninth series and one of the strongest of the show overall.
+It was nominated for the Hugo Award for Best Dramatic Presentation (Short Form).
+The episode was voted the best Doctor Who story ever by readers of Doctor Who Magazine in 2023.

 Plot

 The Twelfth Doctor is teleported into a glass chamber within an empty castle in the sea.
-He is pursued by a cloaked veiled figure, which evokes the Doctor’s childhood fears.
+He is pursued by a cloaked veiled figure, which evokes the Doctor's childhood fears.
 When the figure corners the Doctor, he admits he is afraid to die.
 The figure halts and the castle reconfigures itself.
 The Doctor jumps out of a window into the sea, finding many skulls under the water.
 The Doctor concludes that the castle is a torture chamber.
 He takes advantage of the figure's slow reaction time to explore the castle, finding several strange remnants of his predecessors, such as dry replacement clothes, a skull connected to the transportation chamber, and the word "bird" written in dust.
 The Doctor investigates clues left in the castle, directing him to find Room 12.
-He delays the figure by alleging knowledge of the Hybrid; the movement of the reconfiguring castle causes the skull to fall into the sea.
+He delays the figure by alleging knowledge of "the Hybrid"; the movement of the reconfiguring castle causes the skull to fall into the sea.

-Inside Room 12, the Doctor discovers a wall of Azbantium, a mineral harder than diamond, behind which he theorises the TARDIS to be.
+Inside Room 12, the Doctor discovers a wall of azbantium; a mineral harder than diamond, behind which he theorises the TARDIS to be.
 He realises that "bird" refers to "The Shepherd Boy", a fairytale by the Brothers Grimm in which a shepherd's boy says to an Emperor that a second of eternity will have passed when a bird chisels a diamond mountain down to nothing with its beak.
 The Doctor temporarily despairs following an epiphany: the prison was made solely for him, and thus the skulls were his own and he has been in the castle for 7000 years.
 Revitalised by a vision of his dead companion, Clara, the Doctor punches the wall while reciting the fable.
 The figure mortally injures the Doctor, disabling his regeneration.
-He crawls back to the teleportation chamber, and burns his body as a catalyst to restart the teleport, aware that due to the resetting rooms, a copy of himself is inside.
+He crawls back to the teleportation chamber, and burns his body as a catalyst to restart the teleport, aware that due to the resetting rooms, a "blueprint" of himself is inside.
 He then falls to the ground, writes "bird" in the dust, and disintegrates, reduced to the skull which the Doctor had seen earlier.
 A new Doctor appears, starting the cycle anew.

 After many more cycles, the Doctor finally breaks through the wall.
 He finds himself outside the Capitol on Gallifrey; the castle was in his confession dial.
 The Doctor tells a young boy to tell the Time Lords that he is on his way and that he knows what they did.
 He then proclaims the Hybrid prophesied by the Time Lords is "Me".